An office scavenger hunt is the perfect team building activity that will be fun for the whole workplace.

 Spring is right around the corner, and with it comes chocolate bunnies and egg hunts.
 But why should the kids have all the fun?
-A corporate scavenger hunt is easy to set up and can range from a simple list of things you have around the office, to very elaborate and creative endeavors.
-The person or team with the most points wins!
-Here are seven simple tips for making your own DIY office team building scavenger hunt!
+An office scavenger hunt is easy to set up and can range from a simple list of things you have around the workplace, to very elaborate and creative endeavors.
+The person or team with the most points wins, making it a fun and creative team building activity!
+Here are seven simple tips for making your own DIY office scavenger hunt!

 #1 The Longer, The Better